molecularfisherieslaboratory/molecularfisherieslaboratory.github.io/team.md

 ## Other active members:
 ### Dani Davenport
 Dani is an alumna of the Molecular Fisheries Laboratory, where she focused on population genomics for marine conservation.
-She is now a postdoctoral fellow at Fisheries and Oceans Canada, studying adaptive population structure in zooplankton.
+She is now a postdoctoral fellow at Fisheries and Oceans Canada.

 ### Dean Blower
 Dean Blower, and an alumna of the Molecular Fisheries Laboratory, is a molecular genomics and computational biology specialist currently associated with Tern BioTec and the University of Queensland.
 His work integrates genomic data with computational tools to address complex biological questions.